Chuck Palahniuk: Style

-Palahniuk says that his writing style has been influenced by authors such as the minimalist Tom Spanbauer (whose weekly workshop Palahniuk attended in Portland from 1991 to 1996), Amy Hempel, Mark Richard, Denis Johnson, Thom Jones, Bret Easton Ellis and philosophers Michel Foucault, Friedrich Nietzsche and Albert Camus.
+Palahniuk says that his writing style has been influenced by authors such as the minimalist Tom Spanbauer (whose weekly workshop Palahniuk attended in Portland from 1991 to 1996), Amy Hempel, Mark Richard, Denis Johnson, Joan Didion, Thom Jones, Bret Easton Ellis and philosophers Michel Foucault, Friedrich Nietzsche and Albert Camus.
 In what the author refers to as a minimalistic approach, his writings include a limited vocabulary and short sentences to mimic the way that an average person telling a story would speak.
 In an interview, he said that he "prefers to write in verbs instead of adjectives."
 Repetitions of certain lines or phrases in the story narrative (what Palahniuk refers to as "choruses") are one of the most common characteristics of his writing style, being dispersed within most chapters of his novels.
 Palahniuk has said that there also are some choruses between novels, noting that the color cornflower blue and the city of Missoula, Montana appear in many of his novels.
 The characters in Palahniuk's stories often break into philosophical asides (either by the narrator to the reader, or spoken to the narrator through dialogue), offering numerous odd theories and opinions, often misanthropic or darkly absurdist in nature, on complex issues such as death, morality, childhood, parenthood, sexuality, and a deity.
 Other concepts borrowed from Spanbauer include the avoidance of "received text" (clichéd phrases or wording) and use of "burnt tongue" (intentionally odd wording).

-Palahniuk does intensive rewrites of his drafts.
 In an interview with Jason Tanamor, he said, "It’s pathetic how much I rewrite.
 I’ll rework every scene a hundred times before my agent sees it.
 Then rework it a dozen times before my editor sees it.
 Then rework it all - almost beyond recognition - before it goes to the copy editor.
 My first draft is almost a bare-bones outline, fleshed out with every subsequent pass through.
 I’ll “test” the scenes in workshop and with friends, then revise them based on audience reaction and feedback.
 The only time a book is “done” is when the type is set.
 By then I'm in love with a new idea, so the old one is officially finished."